5 minutes read Dec 05,2023

 - Divide dough in half and wrap each half in plastic and let stand at room temperature for at least two hours or up to eight hours.

 - Preheat oven to 375 degrees.
-Prepare baking sheets by lining with parchment paper.
+Prepare baking sheets by lining each with parchment paper.

 - Place one portion of the dough on a lightly floured surface.
 Sprinkle flour over dough and rolling pin.

-- Bake one sheet at a time for 7-10 minutes, until desired crispiness.
+- Bake one sheet at a time for seven to ten minutes, until desired crispiness.